-Staring with IPython 7.0 and on Python 3.6+, IPython can automatically await code at top level, you should not need to access an event loop or runner yourself.
-To know more read the Asynchronous in REPL: Autoawait section of our docs, see PR #11265 or try the following code:
+Staring with IPython 7.0 on Python 3.6+, IPython can automatically await top level code.
+You should not need to access an event loop or runner yourself.
+To learn more, read the Asynchronous in REPL: Autoawait section of our docs, see PR #11265, or try the following code: